-Norman Conquest of England in 1066 added many new elements to an already vibrant culture.
+The Norman Conquest of England in 1066 added many new elements to an already vibrant culture.
 Among these were thousands of new names.
 The Cliffart family lived in one of the parishes by the name of Clifford in West Yorkshire, Herefordshire, Gloucestershire.
 Of the three parishes, Clifford Chambers in Gloucestershire is the oldest, dating back to Saxon times when it was known as Clifforda in 932.
 By the time of the Domesday Book in 1086 where all were listed, the parishes were registered as either Cliford or Clifort.

 Early Origins of the Cliffart family